Tinnitus

 Dunedin, OTA, NZ

-Dirk De Ridder practices in Dunedin, New Zealand.
+Dirk De Ridder practices practicing medicine in Dunedin, New Zealand.
 Mr. De Ridder is rated as an Elite expert by MediFind in the treatment of Tinnitus.
-His top areas of expertise are Tinnitus, Urinary Incontinence, Stress Urinary Incontinence, Deep Brain Stimulation, and Prostatectomy.
+He is also highly rated in 14 other conditions, according to our data.
+His clinical expertise encompasses Tinnitus, Urinary Incontinence, Stress Urinary Incontinence, Deep Brain Stimulation, and Prostatectomy.

 Elite in Tinnitus